-\\Note: If bread is not removed immediately after baking, and "STOP" button is not pressed, a controlled Keep Warm phase will begin for each selection.
-While this will help reduce condensation between loaf and Bread Pan, it is best to remove bread as soon as possible after completion of the Baking phase.
+Note: If bread is not removed immediately after baking and the Stop button is not pressed, a controlled 1-hour Keep Warm function will begin for each selection (except Dough).
+While this will help reduce condensation between loaf and Bread Pan, it is best to remove bread as soon as possible after completion of the baking phase.